nicm42/100-days-of-code-v2/log.md

 **Day 49: 20th August 2020**
 I started Data Visualization with D3 on FreeCodeCamp to see what it was like.
 It's just like JavaScript really, just with some different syntax.
 At least so far - I've only just started and haven't got to anything complicated yet.

+**Day 50: 21st August 2020**
+I did some more of D3 on FreeCodeCamp.
+It's useful having already done a lot of JS and worked with some SVGs, so that's keeping it simple.
+I'm not sure I'm keen on it though.
+But, of course, that could be because I haven't got to the interesting bits yet.